ScrollPrize/scrollprize-website/docs/07_tutorial4.md

   <figcaption className="mt-0">Predicted label images from ink-id (left); infrared photos (right)</figcaption>
 </figure>

-As you can see, some letters can be clearly seen, others not at all, and a lot of letters are somewhere in between.
-The [Ink Detection Progress Prize](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection/) is all about creating the best possible machine learning model for detecting ink.

-All fragments also have “hidden layers”: pieces of papyrus that are fused to the backs of the fragments.
+As you can see, some letters can be clearly seen, others not at all, and a lot of letters are somewhere in between.All fragments also have “hidden layers”: pieces of papyrus that are fused to the backs of the fragments.
 Running the machine model on those reveals some previously unseen letters:

 <div className="flex flex-wrap items-end max-w-[500px] mb-4">
   <figure className="w-[33%]">